Chanty

 TigerConnect

 TigerConnect is a secure clinical collaboration platform for hospitals and large practices.
-It features HIPAA-compliant texting, on-call schedules, and signal that cuts through the noise.
+It features HIPAA-compliant chat, on-call schedules, and a signal that cuts through the noise.
 In high-urgency settings, it delivers the right message to the right person without delay.

 Stage 5: Engaged over the long term

 Engagement doesn’t conclude with the end of the appointment.
-This is really where long-term relationships start.
+In fact, this is really where long-term relationships are either built or quietly abandoned.

-Patients don’t merely want reactive care – they anticipate updates, reminders, and beneficial health advice individualized to their needs.
+Patients don’t merely want reactive care – they expect updates, reminders, and relevant health guidance tailored to their specific needs.
 Without proactive outreach, even satisfied patients drop out of sight.
 This is where patient engagement software comes in handy: helping providers maintain meaningful connections with minimal effort.

 The goal is to build trust between appointments.
-Not through spammy emails or generic newsletters – but through thoughtful communication, delivered through the right channels at the right time.
+Not through spammy emails or generic newsletters – but through thoughtful, timely communication delivered through channels patients actually use.

 Tools that forge patient relationships